GULibrarySandbox/library-workshop-template/index.md

 layout: default
 ---

-# Bootstrap Workshop Template!
+# Griffith Library Workshop Template

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="university-drive.jpg" alt="Students on University Drive, Gold Coast Campus" caption="University Drive" width="75%" %}

 A minimal Jekyll theme with Bootstrap for creating workshop websites.

+> Customised from Evan Williamsons's original Workshop-Template-B to include Griffith Library author and analytics info.
+This version reflects the November 2021 version of the template that uses Bootstrap 5 and has some new features, as well as the use of Bootstrap icons instead of FontAwesome.

 *Add your workshop abstract here!*